Everton beat Man Utd despite Gueye seeing red for slapping teammate

 United came into the match at Old Trafford on the back of a five-game unbeaten run and could have moved up to fifth with a win.

-They dominated possession, especially in the second half, but Everton defended superbly to repel the hosts who looked blunt in attack.
+They dominated possession, especially in the second half, but Everton defended superbly to repel the hosts, who looked blunt in attack.

 Everton goalkeeper Jordan Pickford made several fine saves to preserve his side’s lead, the pick of them to claw away a Joshua Zirkzee header with 10 minutes remaining.